mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Core

+Make DebugRegistry thread safe

+Add Timing data logging to MOJO_DEBUG

+Add Thread debug data to MOJO_DEBUG

-Add Spinwait class
+Add Spinwait class, mostly for testing timing atm

-Add string/compose.hpp or string/format.hpp

-Add logging.hpp
+Add Quark implementation

+Add log levels? get/set log handlers? for GUI display etc

-Add threads.hpp to register thread names/memory pools etc?
+Add threads.hpp to register thread names/memory pools for at least debugging etc?

-All methods are async unless a "sync" suffix is appended to the function/method name move Object and Typesystem into core?
+All methods are sync unless a "async" suffix is appended to the function/method name

+move Object and Typesystem into core?
 Implement custom any type for TypeSystem?